darx0r/Stingray/README.md

 }
 ```

+My Stingray was configured to recursive search we depth of 3.
-The cursor is on main disassembled function.
-We hit Shift+S and we get the
+I put the cursor on main function and hit Shift+S.
-following Stingray output:
+We get the following Stingray output:

 ![Example Output](examples/images/example_0_output.png)

+Notice the Xrefs are clickable !
 :)

 ## Requirements